AshkanVakili9/Delivery_Online_shop_backend/README.md

 here is the cart model for the customers who can buy products.

-# delivery folder  Run The Proejct Without Docker
+# Run The Proejct Without Docker

 Explain how to get started with the project without docker and nginx, from installation to running the server.